 Therefore do not hesitate any longer!
 With THE AMERICAN DREAM you can already sign up now for the Green Card Lottery DV-2022.

-Yes, all participants of the last Green Card Lottery DV-2021 can relax, because the lottery draw is not affected by the current corona crisis and will take place as planned in May 2020 through the US authorities.
-If you participated in the Green Card Lottery with THE AMERICAN DREAM, we will check your status as usual and inform you about the result immediately.
+Yes, all participants of the last Green Card Lottery DV-2021 could breathe a sigh of relief, because the lottery draw was not affected by the current corona crisis and was simply postponed by the US authorities by one month to June 2020.
+If you participated in the Green Card Lottery with THE AMERICAN DREAM, we have checked your status as usual and already informed you about your result.

 To contain and combat the rapidly increasing number of Corona cases, the American government has decided on the following measures: